-The summer months bring excessive heat to North Texas – and with that heat also comes an excessive amount of insects.
+The summer months bring excessive heat to North Texas – and with that heat also comes an excessive number of insects.
 With many families spending time outdoors, conditions are just right for painful and annoying bug bites.

 Chiggers, also called trombiculid mites or red bugs, are a common culprit of bites across North Texas.
 This tiny species of arachnid live in grassy areas and are barely visible to the naked eye, but their bite lingers and can cause extreme itchiness and discomfort.
 Learn how to identify chigger bites and treat your child if they are bitten.